dlfe-laura/Projekt6/README.md

 # Projekt6

 Hi there!
-This is the manual and files for the P& - Projekt6 website.
-Here you will find the files for the website (both HTML & CSS) and another screen that can be used if the website is under construction or being modified.
+This is the manual and files for the P6 website.
+Here you will find the files for the website (both HTML, CSS & Javascript) and another screen that can be used if the website is under construction.

 Copyright <2025> <COPYRIGHT Laura de la Fuente>
 Permission is hereby granted, free of charge, to any person obtaining a copy of this